LGBTQ rights in Barbados: Recognition of same-sex relationships

 There is no recognition of same-sex unions in Barbados.
 In June 2016, Attorney General Adriel Brathwaite said the Barbados Government would not change the law to allow for same-sex marriages.

-In January 2018, the Inter-American Court of Human Rights (IACHR) ruled that the American Convention on Human Rights mandates and requires the recognition of same-sex marriage.
-The ruling was fully binding on Costa Rica and sets a binding precedent for other Latin American and Caribbean countries including Barbados.
-The Court ruled that same-sex marriage is a human right.
+On January 9, 2018, the Inter-American Court of Human Rights (IACHR) issued an advisory opinion that parties to the American Convention on Human Rights should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".
 In July 2020, the government launched the "Welcome Stamp" visa program, allowing foreign workers to stay on Barbados for up to one year.
 After receiving criticism that the program only allowed workers to bring their opposite-sex spouse with them, the government changed the program rules to allow same-sex spouses as well.

-On 15 September 2020, the government announced its intention to pass a form of civil union, and after that holding a referendum on the issue of same sex marriage, in order to end discrimination on the island.
+On September 15, 2020, the government announced its intention to pass a form of civil union, and after that holding a referendum on the issue of same sex marriage, in order to end discrimination on the island.

 Adoption and parenting

 Same-sex couples are unable to legally adopt in Barbados.
 While not explicitly prohibited or regulated by law, the Barbados Fertility Centre offers IVF and artificial insemination treatments to lesbian couples.
 Surrogacy is illegal in Barbados.

 Discrimination protections

 In August 2020, the Barbados Parliament passed the Employment (Prevention of Discrimination) Act, 2020, which prohibits employment discrimination on the basis of sex, sexual orientation, marital status and domestic partnership status, among other grounds.
 Barbadian activist Alexa D.V.
 Hoffmann has argued that the bill excludes protections for trans workers because "gender identity" and "gender expression" are not listed as protected grounds of discrimination.

+In the December 2022 ruling decriminalizing sodomy, which was published in May 2023, the Barbados High Court found that discrimination based on sexual orientation was unconstitutional.

 LGBT rights movement in Barbados

 In 2013, Donnya Piggott and Ro-Ann Mohammed founded the association Barbados Gays, Lesbians and All-Sexuals Against Discrimination as an organization to create an education mechanism and open public dialogue in a supportive manner for the LGBT community of Barbados.
 Barbados held its first small pride event in November 2017.
 In July 2018, despite fear from backlash, around 120 people marched in the first gay pride parade on Rihanna Drive, in the capital Bridgetown.
 Prime Minister Mia Mottley, elected in May 2018, is reportedly "pro-LGBT".